pivotal-cf/pivotal-ui/CORE_TEAM_DOCS.md

     - Creates a tag for the new version
     - Pushes version bump and new tag to GitHub
     - Publishes all of the updated node packages to npm

-1. From the `styleguide` directory: `gulp styleguide-build && cf push` will push to production.
-Make sure you are targeting the correct space on CF

 1. Merge `master` back into `development`